 Feedback from other connectors shows that being the person to get a group started in your street can not only help others but make you feel happier too.
 As you get started you’re likely to find many like-minded others in your street who will come on board to make your group a success!
 A neighbour group can offer support, practical help and friendship and the social connections the group provides may help to ease feelings of isolation and loneliness.

 Whether you want to try a one off local gathering of neighbours, or are thinking about more long term relationships building and a neighbour group, these four easy steps will get you started!

 When you register, you can join a free online webinar or get one to one free support from other Connectors.
 (The information you share is not shared with anyone outside of Neighbourhood Connect for any other purpose).
 Register your street here.

-To ensure that the process is manageable, we suggest starting just with your street or neighbours within a five-minute walk from your home.
-If you are comfortable to, and rules in your State allow it, you might prefer the more personal approach of door knocking.(Feedback from Connectors shows a much bigger response from this approach than letter drop alone).
+Start with a few streets to reach people within a five-minute walk from your home.
+We recommend the more personal approach of door knocking over dropping invitations in letterboxes.(Feedback from Connectors shows a much bigger response from this approach than letter drop alone).

 If you are keen to start to build a local group for ongoing connection you can start to gather information as you doorknock.
 This is a great time to look out for other interested people to help you on the day of your event or as you continue to connect.
 Be sure to discuss privacy and get permission to record neighbour details and share as appropriate.
 Download the Neighbour Contact list.
 To stay safe, make sure you follow the health and safety information before you head out.